Public programs facilitate dialogue between academics and professionals, informing scholarship and strengthening practice.

 In this talk, I share some of my experiences interning at the Galicia Jewish Museum this summer.
 Drawing on my experience giving tours of the museum’s permanent exhibition and working in the museum’s education department, I’ll discuss the tangles of remembering the Holocaust in Poland and the complex landscape of Jewish institutions in Kraków.
 Institutions like the Galicia Jewish Museum, I’ll argue, offer us an opportunity to reflect on the politics of memory museums, urban museology, and the decisions that face those who live among traces of genocidal violence.

 Ekaterina Olson Shipyatsky is a PhD Candidate in Political Science (Political Theory) and the Museum Studies Certificate Program.
+She is also a Copernicus Center for Polish Studies Dissertation Fellow 2024-25.
 Her research focuses on the politics of memory in museums, memorials, and archives of violence in Poland and North America.
 Ekaterina received her A.B. in Philosophy, Politics, Economics from Bryn Mawr College in 2019 and was a 2019-2020 Fulbright Fellow in Russia.

 Details